Vajalol/VUI/VUI_Verification_Report.md

 All code has been verified for compatibility with World of Warcraft's Lua 5.1 environment, with special attention given to eliminating Lua 5.2 features (goto/labels) that would cause syntax errors.
 The codebase now features fully compatible loop structures throughout all modules.

+A comprehensive testing system has been implemented to validate module loading and namespace consistency.
+The test_modules.lua script verifies that all modules can be loaded properly in both game and test environments, with all necessary namespaces and initialization functions present.
+A consistent environment fallback pattern has been added to all modules to ensure compatibility across different environments.

 Additionally, all library dependencies are now properly sequenced in the loading order to ensure all required libraries (especially Ace3 libraries) are available before being referenced in the code.

+Further documentation on the testing approach can be found in the docs/test_module_guide.md file, which provides guidelines for maintaining and extending the test suite.

 The codebase is ready for final user testing and deployment.